cherylberger/Kickstarter-analysis/README.md

 ### *Outcomes based on Goals*
 The most successful campaigns are those with goals <$5000.
 Although there were a small # of successful campaigns with goals between 35,000 and 45,000, the total number of campaigns in this goal range is very small, n=9 and may not be a reliable indicator of future performance.
 ### *Limitations of the Dataset*
-Data file is large in size and may not be easily shared, tabs must be removed and the file compressed prior to sharing with others
+Data file is large in size and may not be easily shared, tabs must be removed and the file compressed prior to sharing with others.

 Additionally, the quality and eveness of the base data varies based on the data type.
 For example, campaign durations vary from a couple of weeks to several months.
 There are 15 countries identified but each country is not equally represented, the majority of the data originates from Great Britan (GB).
 The data has been collected over 11 years, the # of theatre campaign events increased significantly in recent years.
 ### *Other Possible Tables or Graphs*
 Other analysis may be useful in understanding how theater fundraising campaigns have been successful in the past.
 Analysis of the outcomes based on the # of backers may be used to determine if theatre campaigns are support by campaigns with large numbers of backers are more successful if there are a few deep pockets contributors.
 This analysis should include a summary of campaigns that exceeded the fundraising goals.

 Demographics are often useful analysis tools.
-The information provided does not indicate if the play Fever will be held in just one country or multiple countries.
+The information provided does not indicate if the play *Fever* will be held in just one country or multiple countries.